 B-ACT: BUSINESS AGROECOLOGY CRITERIA TOOL

-Assess your enterprise with the B-ACT and find out about its alignment with the agroecology principles
+Assess your enterprise with the B-ACT and find out about its alignment with the 13 principles of agroecology

 Who is the B-ACT for?